 Diagnostic assessments are pretests.
 They usually serve as a barometer for how much pre-loaded information a student has about a topic.
 The word diagnosis is defined as an analysis of the nature or condition of a situation, which is exactly how teachers tend to use them.

 Diagnostic tests help to tell the teacher (and the student) how much they know and don’t know about an upcoming topic.
-This helps to inform the teacher’s lesson planning and identify areas that may need more or less time spent on.
+This helps to inform the teacher’s lesson planning, learning objectives, and identify areas that may need more or less time spent on.

 Components of a Diagnostic Assessment